DaSchmidtke/Go-NoGo-Auditory-Discrimination/README.md

 # Sensory Island Task (SIT)

-The project provides several Jupyter notebooks for the behavioral testing of animals in open-field-based sensory perception  experiments as described in Ferreiro et al. 2020 (doi:XYZ **TODO**) and the pre-processing of the output data for subsequent analysis in MATLAB.
+The project provides several Jupyter notebooks for the behavioral testing of animals in open-field-based sensory perception  experiments, the Sensory Island Task, as described in Ferreiro et al. 2020 (doi:XYZ **TODO**) and the pre-processing of the output data for subsequent analysis in MATLAB.

 ### Installation